 Hence, while the law mandates that a beneficiary himself cannot be one of the two required witnesses to the executing of the will, that does not mean that beneficiaries’ or relatives’ involvement in the will preparation and execution makes the will an invalid one.
 This is why it is not uncommon to find lawyers within the family preparing the required documents needed for creating a will.

 When the will is invalidated by a court order, the deceased’s assets will not be distributed according to the will.
 Instead the deceased’s assets will be distributed according to the Intestate Succession Act.

 3. When laws or other government policies change

 Since wills are regulated by the Wills Act in Singapore, wills need to be proven to be valid based on what is stated in the Act.
 Hence, any subsequent changes in the law or policy could affect whether or not the clauses in a will can be given effect to when someone passes away.

-4. When inadequate money is set aside for one’s dependents
+4. When inadequate money is set aside for one’s dependants

-Another situation where the wishes in one’s will might not be fulfilled, is when the will made does not adequately provide for the deceased’s dependents.
-The Inheritance (Family Provision) Act in Singapore allows dependents of the deceased person in such situations to apply to the court to order a reasonable provision of maintenance from the deceased’s estate.
-The Act confines “dependent” to
+Another situation where the wishes in one’s will might not be fulfilled, is when the will made does not adequately provide for the deceased’s dependants.
+The Inheritance (Family Provision) Act in Singapore allows dependants of the deceased person in such situations to apply to the court for a reasonable provision of maintenance from the deceased’s estate.
+The Act confines “dependant” to